jrladd/CIS241/assignments/presentation.md

 - 1 paragraph on where you are currently at in your data analysis
-- At least 2 polished visuals using your dataset, well-labeled and described
+- At least 2 polished visuals using your dataset, well-labeled and described.
+If these are from the Descriptive project you should show how you've revised them
 - 1 paragraph describing what you plan to do in the Statistical Analysis and Interpretation part of your report: what methods might you use, and what will you need to do with your data to complete this section?
 - 1 paragraph covering your triumphs and challenges:
-	- Share something about your dataset that you have learned so far
+	- Share something about your dataset that you have learned since the Descriptive project
 	- Share something that you have found difficult, confusing, or haven’t figured out yet

 You'll submit this document as a PDF on Sakai.
 You can copy your visualizations as static images into the word processor of your choice—let me know if you have questions about this.